Blood Death Knight Talents Guide

 Deathbringer

-In the iced up halls of the mountain kings, deathbringer sits on a throne of rewarding gameplay loops and cool ass visuals.
-Deathbringer offers a reward for solid gameplay and delivers a thematic point that I honestly think San’layn failed to capture.
-(Shit this guide bro is biased).
+Deathbringer sits upon a throne of rewarding gameplay loops and cool ass visuals.
+Deathbringer offers a reward for solid gameplay and delivers on a thematic concept that we all wish San’layn captured.

 The way you build these 40 stacks is linked to your rotational gameplay.
 Good rotational gameplay will see you making 40 stacks for a big bang, poor rotational gameplay will see fall short.
 The Deathbringer hero talent tree is built to assist you though, thus striking an awesome balance between the hero talents and the class itself.